Connectedness properties of the space of complete nonnegatively curved planes: Introduction

 A topological space is {\it continuum-connected\,} if every two points lie in a {\it continuum\,} (a compact connected space); thus a continuum-connected space is connected but not necessarily path-connected.

 By {\it dimension\,} we mean the covering dimension, see~\cite{Eng-book} for background.
 Note that for separable metrizable spaces the covering dimension equals the small and the large inductive dimensions, see~\cite[Theorem 1.1.7]{Eng-book}.
-A topological space is finite dimensional if and only if it embeds into a Euclidean space~\cite[Theorems 1.1.2 and 1.11.4]{Eng-book}.
+A separable metric space is finite dimensional if and only if it embeds into a Euclidean space~\cite[Theorems 1.1.2 and 1.11.4]{Eng-book}.

 By Theorem~\ref{thm: space of metrics countable} any two metrics in $\mathcal R^{k}_{\ge 0}(\mathbb R^2)$ lie in an embedded copy of $\mathbb R^n$ for any $n$.
 The fact that $\mathbb R^n$ cannot be separated by a subset of codimension $\ge 2$ easily implies the following.